plojyon/resolwe-bio-py/docs/start.rst

 .. note::

-  If you omit the ``login()`` line you will be logged as anonymus user.
+  If you omit the ``login()`` line you will be logged as anonymous user.
-  Note that anonymus users do not have access to the ful set of features.
+  Note that anonymous users do not have access to the ful set of features.

 .. note::